RAPcores/rapcores/docs/motor_control.md

 the motor spin.

-In contrast to integrated drivers e.g. that take PWM for BLDC, or step/direction for steppers, the approach in RAPcore is to provide higher level APIs tailored for the application or action.
+In contrast to integrated drivers e.g. that take PWM for BLDC, or step/direction for steppers, the approach in RAPcores is to provide higher level APIs tailored for the application or action.
 Some examples:

 - "S"-curve stepping algorithms